redwoodjs/learn.redwoodjs.com/docs/tutorial/building-a-form.md

 <img src="https://user-images.githubusercontent.com/300/146105001-96b76f12-e011-46c3-a490-7dd51b872498.png" />

-You may have noticed that trying to submit a form with validation errors outputs nothing to the console—it's not actually submitting.
-That's a good thing!
-Fix the errors and all is well.

 > **Instant client-side field validation**
 >
 > When a validation error appears it will _disappear_ as soon as you fix the content of the field.
 You don't have to click "Submit" again to remove the error messages.
+This is great feedback for users (and eagle-eyed QA testers) since they receive instant feedback what they changed is now correct.

 Finally, you know what would _really_ be nice?
 If the fields were validated as soon as the user leaves each one so they don't fill out the whole thing and submit just to see multiple errors appear.
 Let's do that: